Portable barbecues are available for hire from GSA Reception. Barbecues must be booked at least 5 business days in advance.

 - Scrape down plate and put scraps into an appropriate bin.

 - Empty the drip container into an appropriate bin.
-Caution: the drip draw may be hot.
+Caution: the drip draw will be hot and contents must not be poured into a drain or sink.

 - After 15 minutes, clean down the plate using the spray and wire brush.